Terms & Conditions

-- Supplier shall use all reasonable endeavours to complete its obligations under the Contract, but time will not be of the essence in the performance of such obligations.
+- Supplier shall use all reasonable endeavours to complete its obligations under the Contract.

 - The price of the Goods and Services shall be the price listed in the Supplier’s quotation current at the date of acceptance of the Customer’s order or such other price as may be agreed in writing by the Supplier and the Customer.